Lemoncode/redux-sagas-typescript-by-example/07_channels/readme.md

 - Now we will change directory to front end and start working on that.

-- Let's start by working on the saga that will read from the socket on por 1337 (to avoid adding extra steps to this sample we won't bother about configuring enviroment variables for this project).
+- Let's start by working on the saga that will read from the socket on por 1337 (to avoid adding extra steps to this sample we won't bother about configuring environment variables for this project).

-Le'ts get started
+Let's get started

-- For this sample we will consume a websocket feed, First let's install _socket.io_ library (under frontend folder) and it's type definition:
+- For this sample we will consume a websocket feed.
+First let's install _socket.io_ library (under frontend folder) and it's type definition:

 ```bash
 npm install socket.io-client --save